-- Notifying Director, CPC by written communication if a copy of your completed OER has not been received 90 days after the end of the reporting period. - Providing OER instructions to your civilian evaluation official.
+Notifying Director, CPC by written communication if a copy of your completed OER has not been received 90 days after the end of the reporting period.

 Supervisors Responsibilities

 - The key to the officer evaluation system is the supervisor who must hold an officer accountable in meeting officer evaluation system requirements. - The supervisor's responsibilities include: - Discussing duties and areas of emphasis with the officer. - Noting important performance aspects. - Providing performance feedback throughout the period. - Preparing the supervisor's OER sections 3 through 6 and ensuring supporting comments in the OER to substantiate assigned marks.